 What is hydrogen?

 Hydrogen is the universe’s most basic element, with just one proton and one electron.
 It’s also the most abundant element in the universe, comprising 75% of all matter.
-It’s found chemically combined with other elements, such as water (which has two hydrogen atoms and one oxygen atom in every molecule of HO).
+It’s found chemically combined with other elements, such as water (which has two hydrogen atoms and one oxygen atom in every molecule of H

 Where does hydrogen come from?

 To produce hydrogen, hydrogen atoms must be separated from the molecules in which they naturally occur on earth.
-Today, a process called steam-methane reforming is the most common method for producing hydrogen by reacting natural gas or methane with steam to produce hydrogen, with carbon dioxide (CO) produced as a byproduct.
+Today, a process called steam-methane reforming is the most common method for producing hydrogen by reacting natural gas or methane with steam to produce hydrogen, with carbon dioxide (CO

-Hydrogen can be produced with significantly reduced emissions if the CO byproduct is captured and stored in a process called carbon capture for sequestration.
+₂ byproduct is captured and stored in a process called carbon capture for sequestration.

 How can we use hydrogen to decarbonize steelmaking?

-Traditional steelmaking requires massive amounts of energy and heat, and the product produced comes at a cost: for every ton of steel produced, nearly two tons of carbon dioxide are emitted into the atmosphere.2
+Traditional steelmaking requires massive amounts of energy and heat, and the product produced comes at a cost:

 As both an energy carrier and a reducing agent, hydrogen can be introduced at integrated mills and mini-mills alike to replace fossil fuels in both the ironmaking and steelmaking processes.

-Today, natural gas and coal are used across a variety of processes throughout the steelmaking supply chain, even those that have electrified steelmaking to reduce emissions (direct reduced iron and electric arc furnace steelmaking).
 Moving forward, hydrogen can be introduced as a blended solution—and eventually adopted as a 100% replacement—to fill the role that natural gas and other fossil fuels hold today and to help transition one of the hardest-to-abate industries to net zero in the future.

 How can hydrogen help reduce emissions from chemicals manufacturing?